cschierig/immersive-crafting/docs/api/Data-generation.md

 @Override
 public void buildRecipes(Consumer<ICRecipe> exporter) {
-    // Turn pork-chop into cooked pork-chop when using it on a magma block. var porkChopRecipe=new UseItemOnRecipe.Builder(new ResourceLocation("ic_examples","cooked_porkchop"))
-    .ingredient(Ingredient.of(Items.PORKCHOP)) // Set porkchop to be the ingredient
+    // Turn pork-chop into cooked pork-chop when using it on a magma block. var porkChopRecipe = new UseItemOnRecipe.Builder(new ResourceLocation("ic_examples", "cooked_porkchop")) .ingredient(Ingredient.of(Items.PORKCHOP)) // Set porkchop to be the ingredient
             // The predicate does the magic.
 It can perform a variety of checks depending on the type of recipe
             // you are creating
             .predicate(new ICPredicate.Builder()
                     // we're adding a condition to the predicate so that the recipe is only triggered
-    // when clicking on a magma block
+                    // when clicking on a magma block .with(new BlockCondition.Builder().idFromBlock(Blocks.MAGMA_BLOCK).build())
-    .with(new BlockCondition.Builder().idFromBlock(Blocks.MAGMA_BLOCK).build())
                     .build())
             // add the cooked porkchop as a result.
             .addResult(new ItemStack(Items.COOKED_PORKCHOP))
             .build();
     // we still need to offer the recipe to the consumer. exporter.accept(porkChopRecipe);
 }